Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Methodology

-A natural solution to mitigate the patch attacks is to mask the adversarial patch, and let the DNNs perform inference on the remaining features.
+A natural solution to mitigate the attacks is to mask the adversarial patch, and let the DNNs perform inference on the remaining features.
 However, some of the important features in the original images might have been corrupted (overridden) by the adversarial patch, and hence performing masking alone will result in the loss of semantic contents that are crucial for the DNNs to classify the images correctly.

 On the other hand, we also note that patch attacks only perturb a small localized region and a large portion of image pixels are intact, which can serve as the rich context to synthesize the contents that are corrupted (replaced) by the attacks.
-Based on this observation, we propose to use {\em GAN-based image inpainting}, a technique based on generative adversarial networks (GANs) and is typically used for filling the missing pixels of an image in computer vision~\cite{yu2019free,liu2018image,zheng2019pluralistic,pathak2016context}.
-In our work, image inpainting is used to reconstruct the contents replaced by the adversarial patch, and to increase the probability that the DNN predicts the correct label.

-There are many image inpainting techniques proposed in the literature.
-We use PICnet~\cite{zheng2019pluralistic}, a recent image inpainting technique, which can generate multiple and diverse plausible contents from the mask.
-Although we choose PICnet in this work, other inpainting techniques~\cite{yu2019free,liu2018image,pathak2016context} may also be considered for the same.
+Based on this observation, we propose to use generative adversarial networks (GAN)~\cite{yu2019free,liu2018image,zheng2019pluralistic,pathak2016context} to perform localized attack mitigation by reconstructing the contents replaced by the adversarial patch, and to increase the probability that the DNN predicts the correct label.
+While there are many GAN techniques proposed in the literature.
+We use PICnet~\cite{zheng2019pluralistic}, a recent technique that can generate multiple and diverse plausible contents from the masked regions.
+Although we choose PICnet in this work, other techniques~\cite{yu2019free,liu2018image,pathak2016context} may also be considered for the same.